 A hands-on experience in techniques for teaching the multiple handicapped and severely retarded.
 Specialized techniques will include: behavior management, task analysis, use of adaptive equipment and prosthetic devices, prompting and cueing, augmentative communication systems.
 A field placement of two hours per week is required.
 Prerequisite: Minimum grade of C in EDU 201 or permission of instructor.
-Offered every other year.

-EDU 409 Seminar in Secondary Education 3
+EDU 409 Seminar in Secondary Education